jhderojasUVa/eggplant/README.md

 I have tried to use camelCase everywhere because it will help to read it.
 It works for the JS and the PHP, but for the PHP I have tried to use PSR too (https://www.php-fig.org/psr/).
 Standards will help you to continue this app if you will.

+## The Data

+Data is stored in the database in order to have the same data if you change from one web browser to another (see my idea of local storage below) but the consistency of the data is very low.
+There's no primary key or test if something is duplicated so the data on the database (if it's a real app) will be a mesh.

+So it will be great if know the purpose of the data in order to, as I say, put a primary key in (don't know, for example the email address which will be "unique" for the data or for the name and the address -this will be better-) or create a more complex one with names (and surenames) separated from the other data (children, email) with some IDs (for example a user database with key name and surename chained with a userData table with all the data...
+I don't know... there's a lot of ways to do it depending on what must be the result).
+Whatever it's needed it's fundamental (on the first) create a structured way to store the data, because any changes on this will be "dangerous" if some adjust are needed after (data consistency, you know).

 ## The PHP

 The best method to intercommunicate between a front and the back is in something common, for example, JSON format.